kyriri/treinadev8-2shipping/docs/project_decisions.md

 The author of this app tought this was too far removed from reality: while vehicles do transport packages, there isn't really a tie between vehicles and packages - if a truck is broken the morning of a delivery, the company will just send another truck to do the job, and this is irrelevant to the process of delivery.
 What *is* relevant is the location of the package, but sharing the positioning of a vehicle for the purpose of package tracking is neither practical nor safe.

 Therefore, this app does not support vehicles.
 It uses instead the passage of a package through logistical outposts as the compounder of a delivery history.

+## No addresses on track page

+The original instructions for this project required the track page - the one that can be accessed by an unlogged user - to display the addresses of pick up and delivery of a package.

+The author of this project decided not to implement this part because it was perceived as a potential security risk for both the ecommerce and its clients (imagine a mob of angry clients at the company's door, or someone who tries many combinations of delivery codes and ends up retriving true adddresses of clients).